Ricky295/no-face-pfp/README.md

 ## 💡 I’m Not a Brand.
 I’m a Person Who Thinks

-Faces are for marketing.
-Faces are for sales, networking, self-promotion.
+Faces are for marketing, sales, networking, and self-promotion.
 That’s not why I’m here.

 I'm not a product — I'm a person with ideas.